jandie1505/ValioBungee-PatchedForCloudNet/README.md

 # RedisBungee Limework's Fork

+**This is a fork from Limework's Fork which integrates CloudNet for setting the proxyId.
+If you don't use CloudNet, don't use this version.**
+Build with `./gradlew clean shadowJar`

 The original project of RedisBungee is no longer maintained, so we have forked the plugin.
 RedisBungee uses [Redis](https://redis.io) with Java client [Jedis](https://github.com/redis/jedis/) to Synchronize players data between [BungeeCord](https://github.com/SpigotMC/BungeeCord)